 In Fig.~\ref{fig:ATF_Entang_Scaling}(c), we study unnormalized wavefunctions by setting $(\mathcal{A}, g)=(\mathrm{SM}, \mathbb{1})$, where we find that in the large $\sigma$ regime, entanglement is no longer suppressed, as per Fig.~\ref{fig:EntangPhaseDiagrams_ATF}(D).
-The model generates substantial entropy at large $\sigma\sim 0.8$, significantly more than the $(\mathcal{A}, g)=(\mathrm{SM}, \mathrm{SM})$ model, but the scaling is clearly at best logarithmic.
+The model generates substantial entropy at large $\sigma\sim 0.8$, significantly more than both the $(\mathcal{A}, g)=(\mathrm{SM}, \mathrm{SM})$ and $(\mathcal{A}, g)=(\mathrm{Circ}, \mathrm{SM})$ models, and while there is no evidence of a logarithmic crossover as $\sigma$ increases, the scaling remains at best power-law with $\nu < 1$ (no apparent $\nu \sim 1$ volume-law behavior).
+For an analysis of the feedforward nonlinearity $f_\text{FL}$ and its impact on scaling, we refer the interested reader to App.~\ref{appendix:FFN_ReLU}.
 Of course, all curves shown in Fig.~\ref{fig:ATF_Entang_Scaling} may eventually saturate to a constant at larger $L$.
-We believe that the strong scaling up to at least $L\sim 100$ generated with a relatively low number of parameters enforces the belief that, like the RNN, the ATF can be used to simulate highly entangled ground states of models of interest, at the large enough sizes needed to adequately characterize their critical behavior~\cite{LucianoTransformer2023,StefanieTransformer2024} .
+We believe that the strong scaling up to at least $L\sim 100$ generated with a relatively low number of parameters enforces the belief that, like the RNN, the ATF can be used to simulate highly entangled ground states of models of interest, at the large enough sizes needed to adequately characterize their critical behavior~\cite{LucianoTransformer2023,StefanieTransformer2024}.